CamCove-Crichton/Whiskey-d_Away/README.md

 - I then added in the anchor tags and links for the social media links in the footer after resolving the issue of the footer not appearing on mobile devices
 - Started tidying up my project by going through all the linting errors I could find and fix
 - Then added in the 404 page in case there are any urls that do not exist in the site that the user tries to access
+- I added in the template for the about us page, and within the content of the page I was thinking about my SEO and having meaningful content to assist with improving my sites ranking with SEO standards
+- I then began adding in template names to extend from the title tag, and then worked on adding in the meta tags for the site description and the keywords for search results from search engines

 ### Future Developments